Exploring Toronto, Canada

 Today, the Toronto tower is the ninth tallest free-standing structure in the world, and still holds the title of tallest free-standing structure on land in the Western Hemisphere.
 Despite this, the CN Tower remains the signature icon of Toronto’s skyline, and a symbol of Canada.

-TIP: Make reservations at 360 The Restaurant to get a rotating view of Toronto - admission to the very top is free for those dining,
+TIP: Make reservations at 360 The Restaurant to get a rotating view of Toronto - admission to the very top is free for those dining.
+HOWEVER, note that it is cheaper, per person, to buy tickets for the ride to the top than it is to dine.

 Leslieville Crazy Doll House